ucsb-cs9/w24/_lab/lab00.md

 We will use [Gradescope](https://wwww.gradescope.com) to grade all your homeworks, quizzes, and lab assignments.
 I have manually added everyone (using your @umail.ucsb.edu accounts) currently enrolled in the course to the Gradescope system.
 You should have received an email notification with instructions about logging into Gradescope.
 Once you follow the instructions to set your password, you should have access to our course on Gradescope.
 You should see "CMPSC 9" in your Winter 2024 courses.

 The lab assignment "Lab00" should appear in your Gradescope dashboard in CMPSC 9.
-You will need to submit your code for Lab00 using this page.
+You will need to submit your code for Lab00 using the instructions on this page.

+As always in this class, you can submit your files as often as you'd like to Gradescope (we encourage you to submit your code often to back up your progress).

 # Install Python on your computer